EmOne/flux/docs/SPEC.md

 ##### GetColumn

-GetColumn extracts a column from a table given its label.
+GetColumn extracts a column from a table, given a column label.
 If the label is not present in the set of columns, the function errors.
+If the input table is nil, the function returns an empty array.

 It has the following parameters: